A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Application to advection-diffusion equation

 Then, the above Hamiltonian can be discretized into an $N\times N$ matrix:

 where

-For the completeness, we provide the theoretical derivation and its justification of the grid method in Appendix \ref{appB}.
-We mention that $F_N$ and $F_N^\dag$ are the shifted QFT of $d$ dimension and its inverse, respectively.
+For the convenience, we call $D_N^{(2)}$ the kinetic part in the following context.
+Here, we use the notation in a quantum fashion (see e.g. \cite{NC10}) where $\ket{\mathbf{k}}=\ket{k_d}\otimes\cdots\otimes\ket{k_1}$ ($\bra{\mathbf{k}}=\bra{k_d}\otimes\cdots\otimes\bra{k_1}$) is the tensor product of column vectors (row vectors). $F_N$ and $F_N^\dag$ are the $d$-dimensional shifted QFT and its inverse, respectively.
 According to the definition of $F_N$, the $F_N$ operation on $dn$ qubits is equivalent to $d$ operations of the one-dimensional shifted QFT on each $n$ qubits.
+For completeness, we provide the theoretical derivation of the real-space grid method in \ref{appB}.